 Fruit presses / Cider presses

-If you’d like to press apples, a rule of thumb is that a kilogram of ripe apples can produce a pint of juice.
+As a rule of thumb a kilogram of juicy ripe apples can produce a pint of juice.
 So, if you’d like to make 5 gallons (40 pints, 23 litres) of juice/cider, you would need to crush and press around 40 kilograms of apples (around 8 bucketfuls.)

 The traditional fruit press can be used on all kinds of fruits, such as hard fruits, like apples and pears or soft fruits such as grapes and berries.
 We are always happy to give advice on how to choose.
 Just call Toby on 01837 83892 or on 0776 896 1584.
 If you would like to see and handle the equipment before purchase, come and visit us at our showroom at Ten Acres Vineyard Camping, Winkleigh, Devon, EX19 8EY.

 Apples and hard fruit must be pulped before going into the press.
 If this is not done properly the apples/fruit will yield little juice.
 You can do this with a wooden pole in a tub, if you have the stamina!
 If you have a large freezer, apples can be frozen, then defrosted, to soften them, and then quickly pressed.
 This juice should then be filtered through a muslin cloth.
 However, more convenient and faster for larger quantities, are our range of apple crushers, mills or ‘scratters’.

 Grapes are traditionally trodden in a tub before pressing, to break the skins and so extract more juice.
 For those who don’t like this idea we sell a grape crusher!